 • Sometimes the oxygen reservoir will be attached right out of the bag from the manufacturer; other times you'll have to attach it yourself.

-• The reservoir is meant to be used with 100 percent pure oxygen, so when you deliver rescue breaths to the patient, they're getting a higher concentration of oxygen to compensate for any oxygen deprivation they may be experiencing.
+• The reservoir is meant to be used with 100 percent oxygen, so when you ventilate the patient, they're getting a higher concentration of oxygen to compensate for any oxygen deprivation they may be experiencing.

-• You must first hook up the oxygen tubing to the oxygen inlet on the bag.
+• You may have to first attach the oxygen tubing to the oxygen inlet on the bag as well as the oxygen source (tank or wall mount).

 Pro Tip #2: If you don't see the oxygen reservoir bag inflating, or if it's inflating too slowly, put your thumb over the outlet inside the mask.
 This will seal the bag system so no oxygen is escaping, and the reservoir will fill more quickly.

-• The oxygen should be set to high flow to fill the reservoir more quickly and to keep the reservoir inflated while delivering the rescue breaths to the patient.
+• The oxygen should be set to high flow to fill the reservoir more quickly and to keep the reservoir inflated while ventilating the patient.

 When sealing the mask over the patient's face, there are a couple important points to note: